Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/FavoritesApi.md

 **Note:** this endpoint is deprecated as of Alfresco 4.2, and will be removed in the future.
 Use /people/{personId}/favorites instead.

-Gets a list of a person&#39;s favorite sites.
+Gets a list of a person's favorite sites.

-You can use the -me- string in place of &lt;personId&gt; to specify the currently authenticated user.
+You can use the -me- string in place of <personId> to specify the currently authenticated user.

 ### Example